TobiKipp/SudokuTraining/README.md

 "/Sudoku/" was added in front of it, to ensure the correct address will be called.

 With this it is a copy of the Sudoku9, but with all addresses already changed to SamuraiSudoku.

+### The field ###

+I will keep the left to right top to bottom projection.
+The question now is if invisible boxes should be added or if the having the same x value does not mean that the elements are in the same column.
+Due to the generalization of rows, columns and blocks to groups it the x and y coordinates only matter considering the generic group creation.

+After some thought I would like the generation of groups easier, which favors the invisible cells.
+This means there would be a 21x21 field with four subfields, as group of cells, being invisible.
+The invisible cells will use a div instead of an input element.

+The invisible boxes in [left, top, right, bottom] notation are:

+[9,0,11,5], [0, 9, 5, 11], [15, 9, 20, 11], [9, 15, 11, 20]

+Each cells will have a y and an x component in its name for the generic group creation.

+I could get an approximately correct field, however many borders are missing and in different browsers it looks different, considering the spacing.
+So another approach is needed.
+Using column-count does not really work either.
+Perhaps this time a table is more suited.

+So lets try to solve it by starting with a few code as possible.
+The first thing is only the cells arranged as an X. The block separating border will be left out for now.
+With just this it looks fine in Windows Firefox, Chrome and Opera and in Linux with Firefox, Midori and Chromium.
+On the outer path around the Samurai Sudoku there is only half the border width, due to no other cell being next to it.
+To fix this the position at 0 elements get a top or left class and the position 20 elements get a right or bottom class.

+It still looks good aligned in every browser mentioned earlier.
+Now the cut out cells from the 21x21 field need to get their border as well.
+One example for this for each cell between and including x=9 and x=11 with y=6 need to have a top border, that does not alter the layout.
+So the cell might have to be moved up by the border width.

+For the separators of groups I am at the limit of what a single border can do, so how about adding a 2px height or width element in the desired color.